-- Maximum: The maximum funding limit for HIP grants is \$2,000.00.
-Funding requests above \$2,000.00 will be considered only for significant interdisciplinary collaborative projects involving 2 or more departments, and in instances where it can be shown that the project will have a major sustained benefit to program curriculum or a community partnership. - Types of Requests: Funding may be requested for: materials and supplies, specialized software and technical support not ordinarily provided by the department, expenses related to the implementation or administration of the project, student travel expenses, honoraria, and travel related to conferences on teaching and learning. - Sustainable vs. Single Use: Grant budgets need to distinguish between sustainable (reusable) items and one-time use items. - Honoraria: Regarding honoraria, there is a \$1,000.00 maximum per grant request regardless of the number of presenters involved, and a per diem can only be applied to non-UTC affiliated speakers and community partners.
-Bear in mind that this \$1,000.00 requires justification and should not be considered the norm for a speaker's stipend, especially if travel is not involved.
+- Maximum: The maximum funding limit for HIP grants is \$5,000.00.
+This is the absolute maximum regardless of the number of co-applicants. - Types of Requests: Funding may be requested for: materials and supplies, specialized software and technical support not ordinarily provided by the department, expenses related to the implementation or administration of the project, student travel expenses, honoraria, and travel related to conferences on teaching and learning. - Sustainable vs. Single Use: Grant budgets need to distinguish between sustainable (reusable) items and one-time use items. - Honoraria: This fund is not normally intended for guest speakers.
+Please look to your Department or College for such funding.
+Regarding speaker honoraria, there is a \$1,000.00 maximum per grant request regardless of the number of speakers involved, and a per diem can only be applied to non-UTC affiliated speakers and community partners.
+Bear in mind that this \$1,000.00 requires justification and should not be considered the "norm" for a speaker's stipend, especially if travel is not involved.
 The committee encourages applicants to find partners for honoraria and food expenses, especially by sharing expenses with one's Department.
 The per diem limitation effectively means that applicants may fund a non-UTC affiliated guest's meal but not the meals of UTC faculty/staff who may join the applicant for that meal.
-Please look to the home Department for such funding. - Travel Expenses (Classes and Educational Partners): The fund supports travel for external educational partners and travel expenses for off-campus class visits.
+Please look to the home Department for such funding. - Travel Expenses (Classes): The fund supports travel for off-campus class visits.
 Note that this is for local and regional travel only.
-The fund does not support long distance or international travel. - Conference Participation: Faculty members can request funds for travel expenses related to conference attendance in the case where the conference is primarily a teaching and learning conference (particularly related to online learning).
-Note that the committee may grant partial funding to support the attendance of such a conference and fuller funding in the case where a faculty member is presenting a paper at the conference.
+The fund does not support long distance or international travel.
+Student travel expenses cannot be reimbursed to students directly.